ethan-keller/exam_grading_API/doc/retrospectives/retrospective 1.md

 - We lost a bit of time while being unsure about Spring & Microservices
 - The structure of the application was not quite clear until we came up with the databse schemas
 - Figuring out how to connect a database to the application and setting up the database itself took quite some time
 - The coordination of who should do what didn't go very smoothly
+- In the first week, we couldn't start coding since we hadn't had the microservice lecture yet.

 ## Adjustments for the next Sprint:
 - Prepare needed structural documents (graphs, doc of all API endpoints, ...) before implementing --> saves a lot of time